 - Bleeding and clotting disorders can affect the numbers of platelets in the blood.

-There is a wide range of conditions and medications that can affect cell populations, so it is best to discuss your test results with your doctor.
+There is a wide range of conditions and medicines that can affect the cells in your blood, so it is best to discuss your test results with your doctor.

 Full Blood Count explanation video